 Introduction

-The use of cold exposure to promote good health is an ancient practice, dating back many centuries.
-In modern times, cold exposure is used primarily to reduce muscle soreness and promote muscle recovery after physical activity.
+Cold exposure to promote good health is an ancient practice, now used to reduce muscle soreness and promote muscle recovery after physical activity.
 However, regular cold exposure may also improve glucose and lipid metabolism, decrease inflammation, enhance immune function, and improve cognitive performance.
 The beneficial effects of cold exposure may be due to hormesis, a favorable biological response to a mild stressor.
-Hormesis triggers protective mechanisms that provide protection from future, more harmful stressors.
+Hormesis triggers protective mechanisms that protect against future, more harmful stressors.

-Despite the presumed benefits associated with cold exposure, it does pose some risks, especially in unsupervised or uncontrolled conditions.
+Despite the presumed benefits of cold exposure, it poses some risks, especially in unsupervised or uncontrolled conditions.
 See our overview of cold exposure safety concerns at the end of this article.

-This article provides an overview of cold exposure modalities as well as the physiological responses, health effects, and safety concerns associated with the practice.
+This article provides an overview of cold exposure modalities and the physiological responses, health effects, and safety concerns associated with the practice.

 Cold exposure modalities

 Common cold exposure modalities include cold water immersion, local cryotherapy, and whole-body cryotherapy.
 Cold-water immersion involves submerging one's body in water typically at or below 59°F (15°C).
-Local cryotherapy generally involves placing ice packs on specific areas of the body, such as joints or muscles.
-Whole-body cryotherapy involves exposure to cold air for a few minutes at temperatures as low as -289°F (-178°C), typically in a cryotherapy chamber, wearing protective garments on the extremities.
-Cryotherapy chambers must be colder than water because thermal conductivity, the rate at which heat is transferred, differs between water and air.
+Local cryotherapy generally involves placing ice packs on specific body areas, such as joints or muscles.
+Whole-body cryotherapy involves exposure to cold air for a few minutes at temperatures as low as -289°F (-178°C), typically wearing protective garments on the extremities in a cryotherapy chamber.
+Cryotherapy chambers must be colder than water because thermal conductivity (the heat transfer rate) differs between water and air.
 The thermal conductivity of water is 25 times greater than air, so humans lose body heat up to five times more quickly in water compared to the same temperature in air.[1][2]

 Physiological responses to cold exposure

-Exposure to cold temperatures induces a range of acute physiological responses, collectively referred to as the cold shock response.
-The goal of the cold shock response is to reduce heat loss and increase heat production.[3][4]
+Exposure to cold temperatures induces a range of acute physiological responses, collectively known as the cold shock response.
+The cold shock response aims to reduce heat loss and increase heat production.[3][4]

 Exposure to cold temperatures induces a range of acute physiological responses, collectively referred to as the cold shock response.

-With repeated exposure, the body becomes habituated to cold, diminishing the cold shock response.[5][6][7]
+The body habituates to cold with repeated exposure, diminishing the cold shock response.[5][6][7]
 A study in healthy young men investigated the effects of habituation to the cold shock response.
-Participants underwent brief cold-water immersion sessions at 50°F (10°C) on the first and fifth day of the study, and immersion sessions at 59°F (15°C) on the intervening days.
+Participants underwent brief cold-water immersion sessions at 50°F (10°C) on the first and fifth day of the study and immersion sessions at 59°F (15°C) on the intervening days.
 On the fifth day, the cold-exposed group showed a 49 percent decrease in respiratory frequency and a 15 percent decrease in heart rate response to 50°F (10°C) exposure compared to the first day at the same temperature.[8]

 Norepinephrine release

-Integral to the cold shock response is the release of norepinephrine, a hormone and neurotransmitter produced in the adrenal glands and some regions of the brain.
-Norepinephrine increases heart rate, activates thermogenesis (the production of heat), constricts blood vessels, and modulates immune function.[9][10]
+Integral to the cold shock response is the release of norepinephrine, a hormone and neurotransmitter produced in the adrenal glands and some brain regions.
+Norepinephrine increases heart rate, activates thermogenesis (heat production), constricts blood vessels, and modulates immune function.[9][10]
 Norepinephrine release can also activate peroxisome proliferator-activated receptor gamma coactivator 1-alpha, or PGC-1 alpha, a key regulator of genes involved in energy metabolism.[11][12]
 PGC-1 alpha participates in glucose and fatty acid metabolism, muscle fiber remodeling, mitochondrial biogenesis (the production of new mitochondria), and thermoregulatory function.[13]

 A study in healthy young men investigated the effects of hormone release after hour-long immersion sessions in water temperatures of approximately 90°F (32°C), 68°F (20°C), and 57°F (14°C), with one week separating each exposure.
 Whereas water immersion at warmer temperatures (90°F [32°C)]) and (68°F [20°C]) did not activate norepinephrine release, immersion at a colder temperature (57°F [14°C]) increased norepinephrine by 530 percent, dopamine by 250 percent, and energy expenditure by 350 percent, compared to pre-immersion levels.[14]
 A separate study found that immersion in cold water at 50°F (10°C) for an hour increased plasma norepinephrine by approximately 84 percent (compared to immersion for just two minutes), suggesting that exposing the body to cold for prolonged periods may elicit greater norepinephrine release.[15]

-However, long cold exposure durations of one hour may not necessarily be required to induce norepinephrine release.
+However, norepinephrine release might not require long cold exposure durations of one hour.
 A long-term study compared healthy women who immersed themselves in cold water at 40°F (4.4°C) for 20 seconds to those who received whole-body cryotherapy for two minutes at -166°F (-110°C).
-In both groups, plasma norepinephrine increased 200 to 300 percent.
-Those levels dropped, however, over the course of an hour after the exposure.[16]
+In both groups, plasma norepinephrine increased by 200 to 300 percent.
+However, those levels dropped within an hour after the exposure.[16]
 Habituation does not appear to affect the release of norepinephrine, but it does increase the activity of brown adipose tissue (described below), which is involved in nonshivering thermogenesis (described below).[16][17]

 See the section "Cold exposure affects aspects of brain function" below for information about the role of norepinephrine in brain health.